 - In Hatch Me If You Can, Kirby looks after a baby Galbo who thinks that he is his mother even after the citizens of Cappy Town consider the Galbo to be a public menace.
 When he has to fight his real mother as part of a plan by King Dedede, the Galbo ends up coming to his defense in return.

-- When Kawasaki's teacher visits the village, and strips Kawasaki of right to cook, Kawasaki finds a hallucinatory additive that also doubles as an amazing spice, and he effectively ruins his teacher's reputation thinking that his teacher uses the additive in regular food.
+- When Kawasaki's teacher, Chef Shiitake, visits the village, and strips Kawasaki of the right to cook, Kawasaki finds a hallucinatory additive that also doubles as an amazing spice, and he effectively ruins Shiitake's reputation thinking that he uses the additive in regular food.
 At the end of the episode, Kawasaki's told that the additive was simply a gift for him to teach him that "Taste is something that can change drastically because of little changes".
-When Kawasaki asks what's going to happen to his teacher now that his reputation's ruined, the teacher simply laughs it off, and tells Kawasaki that it doesn't really matter since Kawasaki learned something.
+When Kawasaki asks what's going to happen to Shiitake now that his reputation's ruined, he simply laughs it off, and tells Kawasaki that it doesn't really matter since Kawasaki learned something.

 - When Kirby and friends take Phan Phan to Kirby's house to keep the elephant-like Demon Beast from destroying the village, Kirby begins to present Phan Phan with apples.
 Unfortunately for Kirby, he eats all but one of the apples before he can do himself.
 He then notices that Kirby is very disappointed that he couldn't eat a single one, and decides to just give Kirby the last apple.